clyze/build-tools/gradle-plugin/README.md

 }
 ```

-Then, crate a bundle and post it for repackaging.
+Then, crate a build and post it for repackaging.

 ```
-gradle createBundle repackage
+gradle createBuild repackage
 ```

 ## Replay the post ##

 When invoking the plugin with the ```cachePostDir``` option set to a
-path, the bundling task will write the post state to that path.
+path, the build task will write the post state to that path.
 You
 can then trigger a replay of posting this state with the following
 command: